Shuyan98/Shuyan98.github.io/index.md

 2023-01: My doctorate thesis is awarded as Excellent Doctorate Dissertation by ShenZhen Association for Artificial Intelligence (3 people awarded per annual).

+2023-01: I gave a seminar talk at Division D, Department of Engineering at University of Cambridge to introduce unsupervised learning for digital twins.
+Thanks Prof. Ioannis Brilakis for the invitation!

 2022-11: 1 paper on transfer learning was accepted by <a href="https://aaai.org/Conferences/AAAI-23/">AAAI'2023</a> as oral presentation.

 <!-- 2022-11: I started a role as a Postdoctoral Research Associate in University of Cambridge. -->